palarmi/ai-infrastructure-for-materials-discovery/docs/index.md

 #### Generative AI in Materials Science {#generative-ai}

-Generative model families used for inverse design, candidate proposal, and exploration of large chemical spaces.
+Generative modeling approaches used for inverse design and exploration of large chemical and materials spaces.

 | Generative Family | Typical Representations | Primary Outputs | Common Evaluation Criteria |
 |------------------|-------------------------|----------------|----------------------------|